Bahubali28/FTC-Decyphered-Payload/README.md

 ## NOTICE
 This is the public repository of FTC team 23936 Decyphered.
 For our code to work it requires the right config on the REV Robotics Driver Station or your Driver Station Phone.
 ## The code is always being worked on so this is not the Final Version of our code.
+We will keep on updating the code constantly.
 ## This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.

 ## Welcome!